Woman dies after assault in Chowan County, man arrested, authorities say

 CHOWAN COUNTY, N.C.
-(WAVY) — A woman from Chowan County has died after being assaulted by a man earlier this week, authorities say.
+(WAVY) — A woman from Chowan County has died after being assaulted by a man earlier this week, authorities said.

-The unidentified victim died at ECU Health Medical Center in Greenville on Thursday, the Chowan County Sheriff’s Office says.
+The unidentified victim died at ECU Health Medical Center in Greenville on Thursday, the Chowan County Sheriff’s Office said.

-The suspect, Donald Lanier, is in custody and charges are expected to be upgraded, authorities say.
+The suspect, Donald Lanier, is in custody and is charged with one count of murder.
+Lanier is currently being held in the Chowan County Detention Center without bond.

-Chowan Sheriff Edward Basnight says deputies responded on Monday morning for the assault in the 100 block of Bella Vista Drive, for what they called a routine call for assisting EMS.
+Chowan Sheriff Edward Basnight said deputies responded on Monday morning for the assault in the 100 block of Bella Vista Drive, for what they called a routine call for assisting EMS.

 When deputies arrived, there was evidence of an apparent assault and the victim was taken to the hospital.
 Basnight requested the help of the N.C.
 State Bureau of Investigation, and after investigating deputies arrested Lanier, a 47-year-old from Tarboro.